-You cannot opt out of the automatic collection of information that is used for analytical purposes, however you may choose to disable cookies or delete any individual cookie.
 If you choose to disable cookies, the website may not function fully and your ability to browse, read, and download information contained on our website may be impaired.
-However, you may still access our services by contacting our office via other methods such as telephone, email, or mail.
+However, you may still access our services by contacting our office via telephone, email, or mail.

 Collection of other information

 In addition to web analytics data, we may also collect other personal information you choose to give us via our website or which may be required to access a particular service.
 This includes personal information collected via online forms and learning modules, events and training registration, blog comments or when subscribing to receive newsletters.

 This privacy statement does not apply to any external websites that are linked on the OVIC website.
 We are not responsible for the privacy practices or content of external websites.
 When you visit other websites, we recommend you read the privacy statements or policies of these websites before providing personal information.